harlan-zw/nuxt-delay-hydration/README.md

 #### Mount Mode

-Delays hydration once the nuxt app is created (all plugins and dependencies loaded) and is about to be mounted.
+Delays hydration once your app is created (all plugins and vendor bundle loaded) and is about to be mounted.
 This blocks your layout from being loaded.

 ```js